barbaralba's translation of the new testament

 chapter 13

-The University of Rome had great minds from around the known world and we all came to the same conclusion.
-People from all over will believe any trash you sell them as long as you kill those who don't.
+“The University of Rome has gathered together great minds from around the known world and we have all come to the same conclusion.
+People from all over will believe any religious creed sold them as long as those who don’t believe are tortured and brutally and publicly executed.

-But these are laws of men, written by men for men.
-Propigated by men in holy dress and metal swords.
-Their law is a lie.
+“But these are laws and creeds of men, written by men for the men of the ruling class.
+Laws and creeds propagated by men in holy dress and metal swords.
+Their laws and creeds are most always fantastic lies.

-I have come to you sowing the word of hope.
+“I have come to you sowing the word of hope.
 Put it in your language so we will never forget.
 So that in 2,000 years they can read about a time and a place where the seed took root and we started to believe in us.

-Let me tell you a story of when I was a young man.
-I was going to Cairo to study and before I went, My father Joseph."
+“Let me tell you a story of when I was a young man.
+I was going to Cairo to study and before I went, my father Joseph.”

 I waited for a few people to laugh.

-Dad suspected I was a clever boy so wasn't too surprised that Grampy and I liked working on theoretical problems.
+“Dad suspected I was a clever boy so wasn’t too surprised that Grampa Jacob and I liked working on theoretical problems together like it was a game.

-The Torah was the ultimate question for me.
-But I've told you that story.
+“The Torah was the ultimate question for me.
+But I’ve told that story often enough.
+So let me tell a story of one of my last father and son walks.

-Dad and I were walking on the beach having a conversation when I mentioned I had a sore on my lip and if I had the salve my friend often had, the sore would go away before it broke open and became painfully annoying.
+“Dad and I were walking on the beach having a conversation about our part in life when I mentioned I had a sore on my lip and if I had the herbal salve my friend often had, for he never took care of himself and often had sores on his lip, the sore would go away before it broke open and became painfully annoying.

-About 40 steps after my not so accurate description, I saw a small jar of the salve on a rock.
+“About 40 steps after my not so accurate description, I saw a small jar of the salve on a rock.

 'There it is.'

-Well, I didn't stop to think and my dad watched as I skimmed the top layer of the salve off and wipe it on a rock, then I took a fresh bit, never having see the air, and put a little on the corner of my lip.
+“Well, I didn’t stop to think and my dad watched as I skimmed the top layer of the salve off and wipe it on a rock, then I took a fresh bit and put a little on the corner of my lip.

 'What's the chances of that.'

-'I don't know.
-But I'm glad it was sitting there."
+‘I don’t know.
+But I’m glad it was sitting there.’

-When we got back to the house my father told Grandfather about what had happened.
+“When we got back to the house my father told Grandpa Jacob about what had happened.

-'And you still don't believe in the God of our Fathers.'
+“Grandpa Jacob smiled.
+‘And you still don’t believe in the God of our Fathers.’

-'No. I can't believe.'
+“I knew the connection but was not convinced.
+‘No. I can’t believe.’

-Well, my Grandfather smiled like he is now as I tell the story.
+“Well, my Grandfather smiled like he is now as I tell the story.
 He smiled like he knew then that though my road was not short, I would travel the one set down for me.

-And I always remember this smile.
+“And I always remember this smile.
 Then I thought he might have thought to himself, he will find God.

-I didn't find the God of Moses.
-I found me and life forced me to do it.
+“I didn’t find the God of Moses.
+I found the god, or the angel, in me.
+It was the events of life that forced me to see it.
 Every time I attempted to run in a different direction, life beat at me until I returned to being true to my own heart.
+Following the voice that so much tries to guide us all.

-And that's where I found God.
-God wasn't a scary monster that killed the enemy and our own bad people.
-God was right inside.
+“And that’s where I found God.
+God wasn’t a scary monster that killed the enemy and our own bad people.
+God was right inside of me.
+Like it is for all of us.
+Everyone with a god, or an angel, in the very nature of what he or she is.

-This my dear friends is the secret to the kingdom of God.
-Each and everyone of us has God in us.
+“This my dear friends is the secret to the kingdom of God.
+Each and every one of us has God in us.
 It is our will.
-And with our will we will be real gods.
+And with our obedience to our own true will we will be real gods.

-Today we are angels.
+“Today we are angels.
 And we are young angels.
-But we are also as old as the universe and I'm going to get a friend of mine up here.
-You may remember he had a crippled hand in the synagogue."
+But we are also as old as the universe and I’m going to get a friend of mine up here to explain how long the road behind us already is.
+Some of you may remember he had a crippled hand in the synagogue.”

 Some people laughed while they applauded Karl.

 No one asked where he came from.
 They watched his every move and hung on his every word.
 They were stunned to hear the Earth was neither flat nor the center of the universe.
+They found it hard to imagine that the Earth was but a small part of the universe and that every star was like our own sun.
+Some much bigger.
+Some much older.
+Some just being born.
+Some with planets around them.
+Some without.
+And the number of stars was such a number that it would take many years to even estimate what that number might be.

-"Truth will tear you from your shackles and set your mind free.
-When your mind is free, the universe is yours."
+“Just a little dose of the truth will tear you from your shackles and set your mind free.
+When your mind is free, the universe is yours.”

 I went up to close out the meeting and I heard my stomach rumble.